-Flavorful easy Chimichurri sauce made with a mixture of finely chopped parsley, garlic, red pepper flakes, oregano in olive oil, red wine vinegar and season with salt and pepper.
-You can serve this green Chimichurri on the side, as the condiment or use it as a marinating sauce for BBQ meats.
+Flavorful easy Chimichurri sauce made with a mixture of finely chopped parsley in red wine vinegar and garlicky oil.
+You can serve this green Chimichurri on the side, as a condiment or use it as a marinating sauce for BBQ meats.

 How to Make Chimichurri Sauce:

 To make this Chimichurri sauce it's so easy.
 There is no cooking involved.
 The whole process just takes about 10 minutes in preparation.